thesandybridge/wpdev/README.md

 - Run wpdev --help for a list of commands and usage instructions.
 - Perform similar operations as the WebApp through command-line instructions.

+## Roadmap

+The roadmap outlines the planned improvements and major features that are in the pipeline for wpdev.
+This list is subject to change and will be updated as the project evolves.

+- [ ] Rebuild Frontend with SvelteKit: Transition the current Next.js-based frontend to SvelteKit to enhance performance and maintainability.
+- [ ] Add Customization Framework: Implement a framework to configure the frontend and individual WordPress sites, allowing for greater flexibility and user personalization.

+Please note that this roadmap is indicative and might evolve based on the project's progress, community feedback, and contributor availability.

 ## Contributing 👥

 Contributions are welcome.
 Please read the [Contributing Guidelines](CONTRIBUTING.md) file for guidelines on how to contribute.